 About the garden

 The particularly mild weather has enabled the growth of a vast variety of plant species, which have found their habitat within the garden.
 Among azaleas and rhododendrons, grapefruit, bitter orange espaliers and orchids, stands the figure of a large camphor tree that is more than 200 years old.

-Extending over eight hectares, this is the largest of the Borromean Islands.
+Extending over 20 acres, Isola Madre is the largest of the Borromean Islands.
 Its botanical heritage and strongly exotic flavour have made it, in the words of Gustave Flaubert, “the most voluptuous place ever seen”.
 The gardens are the very soul of the island, and over time have given this corner of heaven an image that is constantly new, from an orchard where grapes, figs, olives, chestnuts and cherries are grown, to an Italian-style terracing with a display of orange, lemon and citron trees.

 Starting in the 1800s, the works progressively transformed the vast farmland into an English botanical garden.
 Isola Madre is not only renowned for the spectacular flowering of its azaleas in May, but also for its botanical gardens that are home to rare plant species originating in the most diverse latitudes – maple, banana, palm trees, camellias, protea and eucalyptus.

 Animals with a colourful plumage and luxurious vegetation make this island an Eden surrounded by water.